Amazon's Jeff Bezos, wife, make $2.5 mln donation for gay marriage

-SEATTLE Amazon Inc (AMZN.O) founder Jeff Bezos and his wife have made what may be the biggest donation to the cause of gay marriage, contributing $2.5 million to a Washington state campaign to legalize same-sex nuptials there, the campaign said on Friday.
+SEATTLE, July 27 Amazon Inc founder Jeff Bezos and his wife have made what may be the biggest donation to the cause of gay marriage, contributing $2.5 million to a Washington state campaign to legalize same-sex nuptials there, the campaign said on Friday.

 The donation to Washington United for Marriage comes as the question of deep-pocketed executives taking a stance on gay marriage has risen in prominence, with the mounting controversy over the president of Chick-fil-A's public opposition to same-sex marriage.